wanmettytiktok/push.github/README.md

 How To Run ?

 on termux :
+1. pkg update & upgrade
-1. pkg install php
+2. pkg install php
-2. pkg install bash
+3. pkg install bash

 ------------------------------------